Snow goose: Population

 The breeding population of the lesser snow goose exceeds 5 million birds, an increase of more than 300% since the mid-1970s.
 The population is increasing at a rate of more than five percent per year.
 Non-breeding geese (juveniles or adults that fail to nest successfully) are not included in this estimate, so the total number of geese is likely higher.
 Lesser snow goose population indices are the highest they have been since population records have been kept, and evidence suggests that large breeding populations are spreading to previously untouched sections of the Hudson Bay coastline.
 The cause of this overpopulation may be the heavy conversion of land from forest and prairie to agricultural usage in the 20th century.

 Since the late 1990s, efforts have been underway in the U.S. and Canada to reduce the North American population of lesser snow and Ross's geese to sustainable levels due to the documented destruction of tundra habitat in Hudson Bay and other nesting areas.
 The Light Goose Conservation Order was established in 1997 and federally mandated in 1999.
 Increasing hunter bag limits, extending the length of hunting seasons, and adding new hunting methods have all been successfully implemented, but have not reduced the overall population of snow geese in North America.

-Conservation order for light geese

-The late 1990s was when the mid-continent population of snow geese was recognized as causing significant damage to the arctic and sub-arctic breeding grounds which was also causing critical damage to other varieties of waterfowl species and other wildlife that uses the arctic and sub-arctic grounds for home habitat.
-The increase in population in substantial amounts raised concern to then DU chief biologist Dr. Bruce Batt who was part of a committee that put together various data and submitted it to the U.S. Fish and Wildlife Service and the Canadian Wildlife Service with the recommendation on ways to combat the growing population and the damage that the snow geese were creating in the arctic breeding grounds.

-The committee recommended relaxing hunting restrictions and giving hunters a better opportunity to harvest more snow geese on their way back to the breeding grounds in the spring.
-The suggested restrictions were to allow the use of electronic callers, unplugged shotguns, extended shooting hours, and no bag limits.
-Two years after the Light Goose Conservation Order was introduced it was federally mandated in 1999.